-During my internship at Visier, I helped feature test and define the vision of their analysis email experience.
-I worked closely with a developer and my manager to implement and determine next steps for the experience.
+During my internship at Visier, I feature tested and defined the vision of the send analysis by email experience.
+I worked with my manager, the UX team, and a developer to iterate, implement, and determine next steps for the experience.

 Send analysis by email